Did you know CTE is the only neurodegenerative disease that is entirely preventable?

 - The CLF HelpLine, providing 1-on-1 support for patients and caregivers battling suspected CTE

 Fundraise and compete from March 1st - May 21st.
-Download our TOOLKIT here and get started!
+See our TOOLKIT here for information.

 Email Morgan Hicks at firstname.lastname@example.org to learn more.

-We need you to help us End CTE!
+We need your help!
 Below are the top six ways you can get involved:

 Pledge Your Brain

 Our research is revolutionizing the world's understanding of brain trauma.
-By pledging, you can help us solve the concussion crisis and end CTE.Take the pledge
+By pledging, you can help us solve the concussion and CTE crisis.Take the pledge

 Donate to the Brain Bank

-A gift directly supports Dr. Ann McKee her research team at the VA-BU-CLF Brain Bank so they can accelerate scientific discoveries.Make a donation
+A gift directly supports Dr. Ann McKee her research team at the UNITE Brain Bank so they can accelerate scientific discoveries.Make a donation

 Donate to CLF